puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_node_definitions.markdown

 ### Inheritance

-In earlier versions of Puppet, nodes could inherit from other nodes using the `inherits` keyword.
-This feature is deprecated in Puppet 3.7.
+In earlier versions of Puppet, nodes could inherit from other nodes using the `inherits` keyword. **This feature is deprecated in Puppet 3.7,** and will be removed in Puppet 4.
 Node inheritance often caused complications and ambiguities --- classes and defined types are more effective strategies for reuse.
 As of Puppet 3.7, node inheritance causes a deprecation warning in the current parser and an error in the future parser.

 > #### Alternatives to Node Inheritance